Veronikkkka/Bachelor_work/README.md

 # Bachelor_work

+This worked is done based on dinov2, so main code is in this submodule

-changed files:
+## aded files:

 congigs/train/custom.yaml
-configs/eval/vitb14_pretrain.yaml

-data/transforms.py
-data/augmentations.py
-data/loaders.py

 data/datasets/augmentation_rggb.py new
 data/datasets/knn_for_main.py